openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Deferred Credential Response {#deferred-credential_response}

 The deferred Credential Response uses the `format` and `credential` parameters as defined in (#credential-response).

+`application/json` media type MUST be used.

 ## Deferred Credential Error Response {#deferred-credential_error_response}

-When the Deferred Credential Request is invalid or unauthorized or the credential is not available yet, the Credential Issuer constructs the error response as defined in this section.
+When the Deferred Credential Request is invalid or unauthorized, or the credential is not available yet, the Credential Issuer constructs the error response as defined in this section.

 The following additional clarifications are provided for the following parameters already defined in section 3.1 of [@!RFC6750]:

 `invalid_request`:

-- Credential Request was malformed, e.g. the parameter `transaction_id` is missing or malformed.
+- Credential Request was malformed, e.g., the parameter `transaction_id` is missing or malformed.

 `invalid_token`: